pgharts/radiant-multi-site-extension/README.markdown

 This differs from the original in that it will create a default site if none exists, but this should happen invisibly.

-This version of multi_site does cause failures in radiant's main tests, usually when a site is required but the tests don't supply it.
+This version of multi_site does cause failures in Trusty's main tests, usually when a site is required but the tests don't supply it.
 I will probably add a 'lax mode' at some point that doesn't mind if no site is defined.

 ### Scoped resources ###